Are Routine Pelvic Exams A Must? Evidence Is Lacking, Task Force Says

 And while the ACOG still recommends yearly pelvic exams for all women 21 and older, in a statement issued on Tuesday, the medical society says it plans to evaluate whether it needs to update its guidance on routine pelvic exams.

-And the federal recommendation still stands, Sawaya says, that every woman ages 21 to 65 who has a cervix get a Pap smear every three to five years.
+The federal recommendation still stands, Sawaya says, that every woman age 21 to 65 who has a cervix get a Pap smear every three to five years.
 There's good evidence, he says, that the periodic Pap test (which is often done in conjunction with a pelvic exam), can be a highly effective screening test for cervical cancer.